-No. I/A (1) Documentation 3 Α The list of components used in the automation circuits, and references (Manufacturer, type, etc.) 4 I Instruction manuals 5 I Test procedures for control, alarm and safety systems 6 A A general diagram showing the monitoring and/or control positions for the various installations, with an indication of the means of access and the means of communication between the positions as well as with the engineers 7 Α The diagrams of the supply circuits of automation systems, identifying the power source 8 Α The list of monitored parameters for alarm/monitoring and safety systems 9 Α Diagram of the engineers' alarm system 10 A Single line diagram of the automation system, with indication of the connections, data links and power supplies of all equipment (1) submitted for approval; submitted for information.
+No. I/A (1) Documentation

+7 Α The diagrams of the supply circuits of automation systems, identifying the power source

+8 Α The list of monitored parameters for alarm/monitoring and safety systems

+9 Α Diagram of the engineers' alarm system

+10 А Single line diagram of the automation system, with indication of the connections, data links and power supplies of all equipment

+(1)) A = to be submitted for approval;

+I = to be submitted for information.

-Table 2 : Documentation to be submitted for programmable electronic systems
+Table 2: Documentation to be submitted for programmable electronic systems

-No. I/A (1) Documentation (2) 1 A System block diagram, showing the arrangement of individual parts, input and output devices and interconnections 2 А Wiring connection diagrams, including details of electrical power supplies, and of input and output devices 3 А System functional description 4 I Software system description and documentation 5 I User interface description 6 I Test programs = to be sub nitted for approval; mitted for information. ce IEC 60092-504 clause 10.11
+No. I/A (1) Documentation (2) 1 А System block diagram, showing the arrangement of individual parts, input and output devices and interconnections 2 Α Wiring connection diagrams, including details of electrical power supplies, and of input and output devices 3 Α System functional description 4 I Software system description and documentation 5 I User interface description 6 I Test programs (1) A (1) A = to be submitted for approval; I = to be submitted for information.

+(2) See as guidance IEC 60092-504 clause 10.11